Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Asymptotic models for inter-exceedance times

 A positive r.v. $T_\beta$ is Mittag-Leffler distributed with parameter $\beta \in (0,1]$ if it has the Laplace transform

 We write ML$(\beta,\sigma)$ for the distribution of $~\sigma \, T_\beta$, where $\sigma > 0$ is a scale parameter.
 For $\beta < 1$, the Mittag-Leffler distribution is heavy-tailed with index $\alpha = \beta$ and thus has infinite mean.
 The exponential distribution is a limiting case, as ML$(1,\sigma) = \text{Exp}(1 / \sigma)$ with mean $\sigma$.
-For more information on the Mittag-Leffler distribution, see e.g. \citet{Haubold2011}, and for algorithms, see e.g. the R package \texttt{MittagLeffleR} \citep{Gill2017}.
+For more information on the Mittag-Leffler distribution see \citet{Haubold2011}, and for algorithms see the R package \texttt{MittagLeffleR} \citep{Gill2017}.